iamgio/animated/README.md

 ### Independent animations

-`Animated` is node that has to be added to the scene in order to work.
+`Animated` is a node that has to be added to the scene in order to work.
 Here is a different approach that is independent from the scene:

 ```java